wholewatermelon/scalaToDoList/README_TutorialChanges.txt

 --------------------

 In the "Persist the tasks in a database" section of the tutorial:
-You need to enable Evolutions in your Play build.
+You need to enable Evolutions and Anorm in your Play build.

-In build.sbt add evolutions to your librarydependencies libraryDependencies ++= Seq( jdbc, cache, ws, evolutions, specs2 % Test
+libraryDependencies ++= Seq(
+  jdbc,
+  cache,
+  ws,
+  evolutions,
+  specs2 % Test,
+  "com.typesafe.play" %% "anorm" % "2.4.0"
 )